 Victoria University of Wellington

-Victoria University is one of New Zealand’s oldest and most prestigious tertiary institutions with a proud tradition of academic excellence.
+Victoria University of Wellington is one of New Zealand’s oldest and most prestigious tertiary institutions with a proud tradition of academic excellence.

 The University has a commitment to reciprocal, high-quality relationships springing from identifying and understanding the need for New Zealand to achieve sustainable development.

 The University's historic strength in public policy has been fully demonstrated by substantial contributions to major government projects, and entrepreneurship education is an emerging strength on which we intend to build.

 The University aims to produce graduates whose learning has been developed inside and outside of the classroom, experientially, and informed by a global perspective.

 MBIE plays a central role in shaping and delivering a strong New Zealand economy.

 They develop and deliver policy, services, advice and regulation to support business growth and the prosperity and wellbeing

 Ministry of Foreign Affairs and Trade (MFAT)